Semaine sanglante: Thursday, 25 May

 By the morning of Thursday, 25 May, the entire western portion of the city was controlled by the French Army.
 During the night before, the National Guard, who were overstretched, had withdrawn from their barricades in the 10th arrondissement.
 By morning these positions were occupied by the Versailles troops.
 On the Left Bank, the French Army occupied the Jardin du Luxembourg.
-A force of National Guard counterattacked in Asnières and Neuilly, pushed back the French Army and captured three cannon.
+A force of National Guard counterattacked in Asnières and Neuilly, pushed back the French Army and captured three cannons.

 On the Right Bank, the French Army continued to move forward.
 In a short time the army captured the ruins of the Hôtel de Ville, and moved on toward the Place de la Bastille, the central strong point of the Commune lines.
 Instead of attacking the barricades directly, the French Army spread out and worked their way through the narrow streets around it, tunnelling through walls and outflanking the Commune positions.
 The French Army pushed along the avenues toward the Place d'Italie via Avenue d'Italie and Avenue de Choisy, which were blocked by massive barricades.
 The National Guard created a distraction by setting fire to the Gobelins tapestry factory, but the Versailles soldiers bypassed the barricades by moving through neighborhood gardens.
 By this means they were able to outflank the Communard position at the Butte-aux-Cailles.
 The Commune soldiers captured a group of a dozen Dominican monks who were fleeing the city, and later shot them.

 At the southern edge of the city, the National Guard still held two forts, Montrouge and Bicêtre, which prevented the Army from encircling the National Guard in the south.
 The garrisons of the two forts decided to abandon them to return home and defend their own neighbourhoods.
-Without waiting for approval, they spiked the cannon and departed.
-The forts were quickly occupied by the Army, who brought their own cannon and began to bombard the Communard positions at Fort d'Ivry and Butte-aux-Cailles.
+Without waiting for approval, they spiked the cannons and departed.
+The forts were quickly occupied by the Army, who brought their own cannons and began to bombard the Communard positions at Fort d'Ivry and Butte-aux-Cailles.

 By the end of the day, the Army controlled the entire Left Bank.
 The main Communard force was able to escape to the Right Bank via the Pont d'Austerlitz.
 The new front lines were at the Place de la Bastille and the Place Château d'Eau, where fighting took place on the barricades.

 Delescluze and the remaining Communard leaders had moved their headquarters to the city hall of the 13th arrondissement on Boulevard Voltaire, but it came under attack from the army.
 The Army encircled and captured the Arts and Métiers School, along with other key positions.
 The front line moved to the barricade at the Château d'Eau.

 At about 7:30 in the evening, Delescluze put on his ceremonial sash as the chief executive of the Commune and walked to the barricade at the Place Château d'Eau.
 He climbed up to the top of the barricade, in clear view of the Army, and was shot dead.